-Advanced R - This is precisely what it sounds like: a free online text that covers more advanced R topics.
-Written by Hadley Wickham, one of the most influential voices in the R community.
+This is precisely what it sounds like: a free online text that covers advanced R topics.
+It’s written by Hadley Wickham, one of the most influential voices in the R community.

-R Graphics Cookbook - Similar to the above, a cookbook that’s focused specifically on getting higher-quality graphs and charts out of R.
+Similar to the above, this is a cookbook that’s focused specifically on getting higher-quality graphs and charts out of R.

-R for Everyone - An R programming textbook that's focused on teaching R from scratch, without the assumption that the reader already has a deep knowledge of statistics (which is an assumption that some other R textbooks do make).
+This is an actual R programming textbook, focused on teaching R from scratch.
+Unlike many other R textbooks, it approaches the subject without the assumption that the reader already has a deep knowledge of statistics.

 Machine Learning Books